Best Shoes to Wear to Disney World: Sandals, Sneakers, and Flip-Flops

 Can you Wear Flip Flops to Disney World?

 Let’s start off by discussing the best women’s walking shoes for Disney World.
-A lot of first-timers ask whether there is an “closed-toe policy” regarding shoes at the Disney Parks.The answer is no — the only shoe restriction at Disney World is that you can’t roll around on skate shoes.
+A lot of first-timers ask whether there is an “closed-toe policy” regarding shoes at the Disney Parks.The answer is no — there is no closed-toe shoe policy.
+Open-toe shoes, like flip-flops, are just fine.

+The only shoe restriction at Disney World is that you can’t roll around on skate shoes.

 Of course, no way do you want to wear the same thin, cheap flip-flops that you wear to the beach.
 But there are some flip-flops out there that are perfect for a day of walking around the Disney Parks: